-There are numerous legal aspects that affect the Start-up which the entrepreneurs are not aware of and then makes them vulnerable to lawsuits.
+There are numerous legal aspects that affect the Start-up that the entrepreneurs are not aware of and then make them vulnerable to lawsuits.
 With changing government policies, tax law, and corporate law structures, new entrepreneurs and Start-up businesses often make common errors.
-If the mistakes are not identified in the early stages of growth, Startup finds difficulty in raising funds which they need for growing their business and lack of that can hugely cost down the road.
+If the mistakes are not identified in the early stages of growth, Startup finds difficulty in raising the funds that they need for growing their business, and lack of that can huge cost down the road.

 A business might have a lot of growth potential but being incapable of avoiding the common errors can put the business off track.
 Therefore, it is necessary to learn how to avoid common errors so that business becomes successful and profitable in the long run.

 A startup is primarily designed to grow and develop at a rapid pace.

 The following are some of the more common and problematic legal mistakes that Start-ups make: